LejonKralemann/CISTRANSGUIDE/readme.txt

 You need to create a file named "Sample_information.txt".
 This file needs to have one row per sample, each with the fields indicated below.
 Include a header row.

 Sample:			The name of the library sample.
 Example: "7C1_LB".
 This name should in principle be unique.
 If the samples have been sequenced multiple times, they can have the same name, as long as the RunID is different.
 Primer:			The secondary GUIDEseq primer sequence (GSP2).
+Use 'NA' in fasta mode.
 File_name:		The part before "_R1.fastq.gz" or "_R2.fastq.gz".
 Ref:			The genome reference file name, containing all the chromosomes, as well as the plasmid sequence(s).
 Example: "pCAS-PPO.fa".
 P5_adapter:		Enter the full P5 adapter primer, without special characters.
-Degenerate bases allowed but will be automatically changed to N.
+Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.
 P7_adapter:		Enter the full p7 adapter primer, without special characters.
-Degenerate bases allowed but will be automatically changed to N.
+Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.
 Plasmid:		The name of the plasmid as written in the reference file.
 Example: "pCAS-PPO".
 DSB_chrom:		The chromosome or plasmid on which the primer sequence is located, should agree with the name in the reference fasta.
 Example:"Chr4".
 FlankAUltEnd:	The position on the DSB_chrom where flank A ends (if there are multiple possibilities, take the furthest downstream).
 Flank A is the flank starting with the primer.
 Flank A and Flank B may overlap.